 MBA vs. Master's in Cybersecurity

-Master's in Cybersecurity for IC
+Considering a Master's in Cybersecurity

 If you’re an individual contributor - a person who is not directly responsible for HR hiring, performance reviews, firing, etc. - today, a master’s in cybersecurity could help you go deeper technically into the field.
 This could set you up for higher-level individual contributor roles, like a principal/distinguished engineer or an architect.